senacor/BankingInTheCloud-WorkshopSetup/during-workshop/README.md

 *If no:*

-1. Check if you your internet connection works properly
+1. Check if your internet connection works properly
 2. Wait for about ~5 minutes to see if an error appears.
 3. Once an error appears: google it